-- Fiscal sponsors must be based in San Francisco. - Fiscal Sponsors must be tax-exempt and in good standing with the State of California and under Internal Revenue Code Section 501(c)(3). - NEW: Fiscal sponsors must be in good standing with the California Franchise Tax Board.
-To check or update your status visit: https://webapp.ftb.ca.gov/eletter/?Submit=Check+Status - If the applicant/organization plans to work with a fiscal sponsor, a contractual arrangement between the applicant and the fiscal sponsor must be confirmed prior to the San Francisco Arts Commission's grant application process. - Organizations may not act as a fiscal sponsor for employees or artists contracted by that organization; a third-party fiscal sponsor is required. - Applicants/organizations cannot retroactively work with or change fiscal sponsorship after a grant application is approved for funding. - If an applicant is approved for funding, the fiscal sponsor is the legal grantee and receives the funds on behalf of the applicant who is the subgrantee. - The fiscal sponsor/grantee is required to work with the subgrantee to complete and submit financial documentation of the disbursement of funds with the grant's final report. - All funds must be paid to the subgrantee in advance of the final disbursement of the grant. - Copyright: If the applicant receives funding, the fiscal sponsor and the applicant must decide who will hold the copyright to any materials or work created during the grant period.
-This should be discussed in advance of signing the grant agreement, as it includes language regarding copyright. - Financials: The applicant organization's Profit and Loss Statements and Balance Sheets for the two most recently completed fiscal years are required at the time of application and should be provided by the fiscal sponsor for the organization to upload to the online form.

-The Fiscal Sponsor must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
+- 5) Identification of the fiscal sponsor's staff person who will serve as the primary liaison with the fiscally-sponsored project/entity. - Organizations may not act as a fiscal sponsor for employees or artists contracted by that organization; a third-party fiscal sponsor is required. - If an applicant is approved for funding, the fiscal sponsor is the legal grantee and receives the funds on behalf of the applicant who is the subgrantee. - The fiscal sponsor/grantee is required to work with the subgrantee to complete and submit financial documentation of the disbursement of funds with the grant's final report. - ALL FUNDS MUST BE PAID TO THE SUBGRANTEE IN ADVANCE OF THE FINAL DISBURSEMENT OF THE GRANT. - Copyright: If the applicant receives funding, the fiscal sponsor and the applicant must decide who will hold the copyright to any materials or work created during the grant period.
+This should be discussed in advance of signing the grant agreement, as it includes language regarding copyright. - The Fiscal Sponsor must be willing and able to meet the requirements associated with receiving funds from the City and County of San Francisco.
 In order to receive a grant payment from the San Francisco Arts Commission, the organization must become a registered, compliant supplier and meet the City of San Francisco's insurance and business tax requirements.
-For more information about supplier requirements, visit: https://sfcitypartner.sfgov.org/pages/becomea-supplier.aspx
+For more information about supplier requirements, visit: https://sfcitypartner.sfgov.org/pages/become-a-supplier.aspx